yegor256/blog/_posts/2014/jun/2014-06-19-avoid-string-concatenation.md

   + "!";
 {% endhighlight %}

-This one looks much more beautiful doesn’t it:
+This one looks much more beautiful doesn't it:

 {% highlight java %}
 String msg = String.format(